Best Solar Companies in Ohio

 Is my HOA allowed to restrict solar panels?

-Your homeowners association (HOA) may restrict solar panel installations to an extent.
-HOAs “may establish reasonable restrictions concerning the size, place and manner of placement of solar energy collection devices,” according to Senate Bill 61, which went into effect in 2022.
+Your homeowners association (HOA) cannot ban solar outright, but it can impose “reasonable restrictions concerning the size, place and manner of placement of solar energy collection devices,” according to Ohio Senate Bill 61, which went into effect in 2022.

 How do I know if my house is a good candidate for solar?